Why is this medication prescribed?

 - ongoing pain that begins in the stomach area, but may spread to the back

-- rash, hives, itching, or difficulty breathing or swallowing
+- rash, hives, itching, blisters or peeling skin, or difficulty breathing or swallowing

 Furosemide may cause other side effects.
-Call your doctor if you have any unusual problems while taking this medication.
+Call your doctor if you have any unusual problems while receiving this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (https://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).